Types of education settings

 What education settings provide

-View the graduated response and provision that is ordinarily available in Somerset schools that the local authority expects to be available for Special Educational Needs and Disabilities.
+View the graduated response and provision that is ordinarily available in Somerset schools that the local authority expects to be available for Special Educational Needs and/or Disabilities.

 The National Curriculum is a set of subjects and standards used by primary and secondary schools so that children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.